 Foot Arch Type

-How much do you really pay attention to your foot health?
+How much do you pay attention to your foot health?
 While you may be aware that your feet help you get around and keep your body balanced while standing or moving, they contribute so much more to your general health and well-being, most especially if you are into sports.
 In this respect, it is no wonder that the shoes you choose to wear have a bigger impact on your biomechanics than you might realize.
-Did you know there is a bit of a science to buying the right shoes for your feet in relation to your foot arch type?
+Did you know there is a bit of a science to buying the right shoes for your feet to your foot arch type?

-According to experts from the College of Podiatry, 44% of people actually buy shoes that are too small for their foot size, while 24% of people wear shoes that are bigger than their size.
-A significant number of people also claim that they thought they bought the right size of shoes only to find these uncomfortable after a day of wearing, and 51% said that it is hard to find shoes that are really comfortable for long-term use.
+According to experts from the College of Podiatry, 44% of people buy shoes that are too small for their foot size, while 24% of people wear shoes that are bigger than their size.
+A significant number of people also claim that they thought they bought the right size of shoes only to find these uncomfortable after a day of wearing, and 51% said that it is hard to find shoes that are comfortable for long-term use.

 These discomforts are the result of not knowing your actual foot arch type before buying a pair of shoes.
 Few people consider that aside from bearing your body weight and alignment, your feet also serve as the body's shock absorber when you walk or move.
 These factors should come into play when you are shoe shopping.